Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xx_oop/typeof/index.rst

   - for lvalue, yields :cch:`T&`
   - for xvalue, yields :cch:`T&&`

-Because the first point applies only to limited set of expressions, :cch:`decltype(expr)` and :cch:`decltype((expr))` can yield distinct types (first the type of the entity, second the type of the expression).
+Because the first point applies only to limited set of expressions, :cch:`decltype(expression)` and :cch:`decltype((expression))` can yield distinct types (first the type of the entity, second the type of the expression).

 .. cch::
     :code_path: decltype_example_parenthesis.cpp